 More than 47,000 Americans die by suicide each year, making it the 10th leading cause of death in the United States and the second-leading cause of death in people ages 10 to 34.
 Kentucky Youth Risk Behavior Survey data shows 7.9% of Kentucky youths have attempted suicide and 14.8% have seriously considered it, with 13% making a plan about how they would attempt suicide.

 Julie Cerel, Ph.D., past-president of the American Association of Suicidology and professor at the University of Kentucky, points out that while suicide attempts among young people are increasing, it is not clear whether teens are more willing to disclose attempts than before.
 Suicides in Kentucky may be linked to the opioid epidemic, poverty, lack of good mental health care or easy access to firearms and other lethal weapons, according to Dr. Cerel.

 Furthermore, experts agree that depression and other mental illness play an overwhelming role in most suicides.
 However, far too often, individuals with mental illness have not sought or received treatment.
 In fact, untreated depression is a primary contributor to suicide.

 What parents can do: Know the warning signs

 Knowing the signs of depression is the first step in getting help:

 - Trouble sleeping, including sleeping too much or insomnia

 - Irritability, frustration

 - Overeating or loss of appetite

-“Depression is not a passing mood,” said Erica L. Bailen, M.D., pediatrician with Norton Children’s Medical Associates – Lakeview.
+“Depression is not a passing mood,” said Erica L. Bailen, M.D., pediatrician with Norton Children’s Medical Group – Lakeview.
 “It’s not a condition that goes away without proper treatment.
 Girls are more likely to attempt suicide, but boys are more likely to succeed when attempting suicide.
 If you notice any signs, take your child to his or her pediatrician.”